Is a service dog right for your child?

 Not every child with autism will benefit from a service dog.
 We screen and evaluate each situation carefully.
 Our goal is to ensure a successful match for the child, the family and the dog.
 This section will provide you with information on the application and approval process.

 While some agencies place their dogs with families at the puppy stage, we believe the dogs should reach adulthood and be fully trained first.
 It is not necessary to receive the dog at a very young age in order for bonding to occur.
-It is also important to remember that while the dog will probably become a trusted member or your family, its purpose is as a service animal, not a pet.
+It is also important to remember that while the dog will become a trusted member or your family, its purpose is as a service animal, not a pet.
 It is through that relationship that mutual respect and affection develop.